-3. PRODUCT DESCRIPTION
+3.PRODUCT DESCRIPTION

-The CSM eVOLUTION is an optical sensing device used in the field of cold spray processes.
-Based on a patented technology developed by the National Research Council of Canada, this system uses a dual slit optical device in order to perform in-flight diagnostics on individual particles.
-The CSM eVOLUTION system provides simultaneous & precise velocity and diameter measurements of up to 800 individual particles/s depending on spraying conditions.
+The DPV eVOLUTION is an optical sensing device used in the field of thermal spraying processes.
+Based on a patented technology developed by the National Research Council of Canada, this system uses infrared pyrometry along with a dual slit optical device in order to perform in-flight diagnostics on individual particles.
+The DPV eVOLUTION system provides simultaneous & precise temperature, velocity and diameter measurements of up to 800 individual particles/sec depending on spraying conditions.
 Values of these parameters averaged over an adjustable measurement period are continuously recorded and displayed.

 The reproducibility of coatings obtained by spraying processes strongly depends on the ability to monitor and control key variables of the process.
-Present state of the art technology is based on the control and monitoring of torch zone variables such, powder temperature feed rate, powder carrier gas flow rate.
+Present state of the art technology is based on the control and monitoring of torch zone variables such as arc current, arc voltage, arc gas flow rates, powder feed rate, powder carrier gas flow rate and net plasma energy.
 Some of those variables simply cannot be monitored.
-However, the CSM eVOLUTION provides real-time monitoring of parameters proper to the particle plume itself.
-Those parameters (velocity & diameter of particles, and also particle flow rate) are among the most critical ones in the projection zone, and up to now, they could not be continuously measured and controlled in a typical industrial production environment; the CSM eVOLUTION offers that possibility.
+However, the DPV eVOLUTION provides real-time monitoring of parameters proper to the particle plume itself.
+Those parameters (temperature, velocity & diameter of particles, and also particle flow rate) are among the most critical ones in the projection zone, and up to now, they could not be continuously measured and controlled in a typical industrial production environment; the DPV eVOLUTION offers that possibility.

-The characterization of individual particles during the projection, as performed by the CSM eVOLUTION, is the most relevant tool to ensure rapid detection of problems during the process and consequently, to improve reliability and reproducibility of the thermal coatings obtained.
-Based on results and analysis provided by the CSM eVOLUTION, various feedback strategies for the torch zone parameters can be developed, leading to significant cost reduction in terms of test pieces and wasted production.
+The characterization of individual particles during the projection, as performed by the DPV eVOLUTION, is the most relevant tool to ensure rapid detection of problems during the process and consequently, to improve reliability and reproducibility of the thermal coatings obtained.
+Based on results and analysis provided by the DPV eVOLUTION, various feedback strategies for the torch zone parameters can be developed, leading to significant cost reduction in terms of test pieces and wasted production.